 Healthy eating and staying active are very important to Erin.
 Her hobbies include gardening, kayaking, Barre3 and hiking, camping, home canning, fermenting and preserving, and volunteering for local groups.

 Danielle has been interested in child care since the age of 13.
 What started as babysitting quickly turned into nannying, where she would regularly take care of working families, providing care and assistance in chores.
 This further grew into an interest of childhood education, working at a center, eventually culminating in an educational path encompassing many different subjects.

-Danielle is currently in school, graduating in 2020 with a degree in early childhood education from Mount Hood Community College.
+Danielle graduated in 2020 with a degree in early childhood education from Mount Hood Community College.
 As a result of her education, Danielle has a love of the Reggio Emilia educational style, and always will strive to give students an open growing environment, encouraging creativity and foundational learning.
 Education is an exciting field of growth for her, and Danielle looks forward to a lifetime of enthusiastic and loving teaching.

 Darin has been part of the school from day one.
 He is a key member of our teaching staff who acts as daily support for teachers and children when needed.
 As an extra helping hand, Darin is always available when our school is taking on larger projects.
 He enjoys time with the children, as well as documenting projects through pictures and the daily journal.
 He is our substitute teacher, handyman, creator of structures and objects in our indoor and outdoor environments and loves taking a hands-on approach to the development and evolution of our school.